 The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long term.
 The plan also limits or eliminates many nutritious foods, such as whole grains, beans, and certain vegetables.

 Fruits and vegetables also have many health benefits.
 Eating fruits and vegetables may

 A lectin-free diet may be difficult for vegetarians or vegans to follow, as legumes, nuts, seeds, and whole grains provide plant-based protein.

 Legumes, whole grains, and fruit and vegetable peels also provide dietary fiber.
-A lectin-free diet could result in constipation if a person’s dietary fiber intake decreases.
+A lectin-free diet could result in constipation if dietary fiber intake decreases.

-Although lectins may cause some damage for people with an intolerance or if people eat them in excess, there is strong research to support the benefits of eating plant foods.
+Although lectins may cause problems for people with an intolerance or people who eat them in excess, there is strong research to support the benefits of eating plant-based foods.

 Advocates of a lectin-free diet claim that it can aid weight loss and improve overall health and well-being.
 However, there is insufficient evidence to back up any of these claims or the safety of a lectin-free diet.